 Crash testing provides a structured procedure to establish a penetration rating for perimeter barriers subjected to a vehicle impact.
 Knowing the penetration rating provides the ability to select an appropriate barrier for site-specific conditions around a facility.

-The barrier penetration rating does not imply that a barrier will perform as rated in all site conditions, approach routes, and topography.
-Also, only single-specimen tests at a specified impact location are required by this test method, and therefore, not all points of impact can be tested and validated for the penetration rating.
+Is is important to note that the barrier penetration rating does not guarantee that a barrier will perform as rated in all site conditions, approach routes, and topography.
+Only single-specimen tests at a specified impact location are required by this test method, and therefore, not all points of impact can be tested and validated for the penetration rating.
 Other impact locations may respond differently.

 4. The consideration of possible vehicle penetration should also be of primary concern and it is recommended that a perimeter defense specialist be consulted to assist with barrier selection.